Accommodation in Beijing

 In general, safety is not a major issue for expats in Beijing.
 Common sense security measures are generally enough to keep residents relatively safe.
 Locking doors, using a safe for valuables, and avoiding first-floor apartments for women living alone are all recommended; most expats do not take many extra precautions beyond these.

 Finding accommodation in Beijing

-Once a suitable apartment has been found, talk to the landlord (through a translator if need be), and make sure that they are the type of person that can be worked with.
-Most problems arise from difficulties with landlords, not from the place itself.
+Once a suitable apartment has been found, expats should talk to the landlord (through a translator if need be), and make sure that they are the type of person who can be worked with.
+Most problems arise from difficulties with landlords, not from the accommodation itself.

-From there, the tenant and the landlord (and the agent, if that’s how the place was found) will discuss and agree upon a contract.
-Landlords will generally ask for at least three months' rent upfront, and one month’s rent as a deposit, so be prepared to have a lot of cash on hand.
+From there, the tenant and the landlord will discuss and agree upon a contract.
+Landlords will generally ask for at least three months' rent up front and one month’s rent as a deposit, so expats should be prepared to have a lot of cash on hand.